UTSC-CSCC01-Software-Engineering-I/term-group-project-c01w25-project-course-matrix/doc/sprint0/product_backlog.md

 - [ ] **Given** that the user wants to delete their account,
   **When** the user presses the confirm button after reviewing a warning message about the consequences of account deletion,
   **Then** the system should:
-  - Prompt the user to confirm their identity by entering their password
+  - Prompt the user to confirm their identity by entering their password.
-  - Permanently delete the user's account and all associated data from the system
+  - Permanently delete the user's account and all associated data from the system.
-  - Display a confirmation message indicating successful deletion
+  - Display a confirmation message indicating successful deletion.
-  - Send an email notification to the user confirming the account has been deleted
+  - Send an email notification to the user confirming the account has been deleted.

 ## User Story 5: AI Assistant - Retrieve Course Information